Friday, March 25, 2022

-It is not fully known why we dream whilst sleeping, however a process called ‘memory consolidation’ occurs during the time that we sleep.
-As you body rests each night, your brain is working hard to process the events from your day, therefore your dreams and moments of deep sleep are important periods that allows your brain to make memories.
+It is not fully known why we dream whilst sleeping, however, a process called ‘memory consolidation occurs during the time that we sleep.
+As your body rests each night, your brain is working hard to process the events from your day, therefore your dreams and moments of deep sleep are important periods that allow your brain to make memories.

 To ensure an undisturbed night’s sleep you should avoid any heavy meals before going to bed.
 As your body processes rich foods it keeps your body alert, making it harder for your body to fall asleep and stay asleep.